joshbegley/nyt-latest/previous.md

 `The secretary of state has played a key role in the Iran deliberations, as well as in U.S. policy toward Cuba.`\
 https://www.nytimes.com/2026/06/02/us/politics/marco-rubio-senate-budget-iran-cuba.html

-**Russia Is Showing Signs of Weakness in Ukraine.
-So It Hits Harder.**\
+**Bombs Raining Down on Ukraine Can’t Hide Signs of Russia’s Faltering War**\
-`The war has not been going the Kremlin’s way, with battleground losses and mounting casualties.
+`The war has not been going the Kremlin’s way, with battleground losses and growing casualties.
 With fiercer strikes, Moscow hopes to gain a better position for negotiations.`\
 https://www.nytimes.com/2026/06/02/world/europe/ukraine-russia-war-strikes.html

 **Meta Expands Safety Features for Teenagers**\